V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 * Put the Y rails back in place.
 * Use whatever means you have at your disposal to assure all four corners are at the same level.
 * If you were careful with your leg lengths this should be level already.
-* Losening the screws and giving the corners a light tap can seat them a tiny bit farther if needed.
+* Loosening the screws and giving the corners a light tap can seat them a tiny bit farther if needed.

 ___